 I get that not every parent is going to raise their children the same way I raise mine (Violet never misses the opportunity to tell me about how some other mom is nicer than me) and I get that societies have societal norms because that’s how societies work.
 I even understand that one of our (outdated) societal rules is that girls wear nail polish and boys don’t.
 But if it doesn’t exist already, I’d like to put forward a new rule:

-Let’s not make a six year old kids feel like garbage over something as trivial as nail polish.
+Let’s not make a six year old kid feel like garbage over something as trivial as nail polish.

 In fact, let’s go so far as to say:

-Making rude and hurtful comments to anyone when they do something different than you but has absolutely no impact on your life is just wrong.
+Making rude and hurtful comments to anyone when they do something differently than you but has absolutely no impact on your life is just wrong.